Rose Hill Marple railway station: History

 Subsequent diesel services to and from Manchester Piccadilly originally alternated between the two available routes: one train running via Bredbury, followed by a train travelling via Hyde and Guide Bridge.
-In the late 1990s, the services to the two railway stations in Marple were streamlined, with most Rose Hill services now running via Hyde and most Marple services running via the more direct Bredbury line.
+In the late 1990s, the services to the two railway stations in Marple were streamlined; most Rose Hill services now ran via Hyde and most Marple services taking the faster and more direct Bredbury route.

-From 13 December 2010, Rose Hill Marple gained an extra second service per hour off-peak due to the diversion of a service which previously turned back at Marple railway station.
-Daytime Monday to Saturday, there are a half-hourly services to Manchester Piccadilly, via the Hyde loop, with some peak period additional trains via Bredbury.
-The evening service from the station is limited, with just two departures after 19.15.
-There is no Sunday service.

-Most services since the late 1980s have been operated with Class 142 Pacer diesel multiple units but, given their withdrawal from service in 2019/20, they are now run by Class 150s, Class 156s and Class 195s.
+Most services since the late 1980s were operated with Class 142 Pacer diesel multiple units but, given their withdrawal from service in 2019/20, they are now run by Class 150s, Class 156s and Class 195s.

+From 13 December 2010, Rose Hill Marple gained an extra second service per hour off-peak, due to the diversion of a service which previously turned back at Marple station.

 In July 2020, Northern informed local residents that services between Manchester Piccadilly and Rose Hill Marple would not operate between 14 September and 14 December 2020, due to the impact of the COVID-19 pandemic on their operations.
 Although disruption occurred, the service is now running again frequently.

 Facilities

-Rose Hill Marple is a Park & Ride station.

-The station has a ticket office open on weekday mornings until 12:30pm; there is also a ticket machine at the station.
+Rose Hill Marple is a park and ride station, with its own 80-space car park.
+There is a ticket office, which is open on weekday mornings from 6:20 until 12:50; there is also a ticket machine at the station.
 The covered area provides a shelter with a three-seater bench.
 The original waiting room can be accessed during ticket office opening hours.